spyder-ide/spyder/CONTRIBUTING.md

 ```bash
 $ python bootstrap.py
 ```
+Note that if you are running on macOS, you will need to call `pythonw` instead of `python`.

 To start Spyder in debug mode, useful for tracking down an issue, you can run: